Darren Gough: 1998 England vs South Africa

 Gough was back for the South African series and played in the four of the five tests.
 England was down 1–0 with 2 to play.
 Only down 1–0 thanks to Gough's heroics at Old Trafford where he batted over an hour with Robert Croft to save the game for England.

 England won the Fourth Test to level the series 1–1.
 The series was heading for a grand finale at Headingley, Gough's home ground.
 Chasing 219 for victory, South Africa were 5/27 when Gough took the wickets of Gary Kirsten, Gerhardus Liebenberg and Daryl Cullinan.
 Gough took his 100th career wicket when he had Jonty Rhodes caught.
 The final morning began with South Africa needing 34 runs with 2 wickets in hand.
 Gough dismissed Makhaya Ntini to seal the game.
 Gough finished with 6/42 his best innings figures in test cricket.
 It was England's first home five-Test series win since 1985.

 1998 England vs Sri Lanka

 Following that England played Sri Lanka for a one-off test at The Oval.
 It was the first time in 50 years that England lost after scoring more than 440 in the first innings.
 England collapsed badly on the final day losing 8/127 in 87 overs.
-Gough batted for 133 balls and 145 minutes in resisting but was Murali Muralithran's 9th wicket of the innings.
+Gough batted for 133 balls and 145 minutes in resisting but was Muttiah Muralitharan's 9th wicket of the innings.